 YR: Which countries are you looking at for your Masters/PhD course?
 And which course?

-AN: Well, I am certainly going to apply for Computer Science course but my specialisation is not yet decided.
+AN: Well, I am certainly going to apply for a Computer Science course but my specialisation is not yet decided.
 I have spoken to a couple of seniors after my GRE exam and they have told me that specialisation is very important.
-I'll surf through various online portals who guide about MS in US, take help from my counsellors at KIC, constantly take advice from seniors and relatives abroad before deciding the field.
+I'll surf through various online portals who guide about MS in US, take help from my counsellors at KIC, and constantly take advice from seniors and relatives abroad before deciding the field.
 So, it cannot be an overnight call.
 I'll start working towards my course and specialisation after 6th semester exam.

 I am going to apply only to the United States of America (USA).
 From what I have read on many websites like yocket and edulix, and other seniors who have guided me, application is a tough part and eats up a lot of time.
 It is best if you focus on one country and try to get an admit from the top school.
 USA has one of the finest universities in Computers.
 So, I am going to stick to the States.